juju/juju-gui/docs/process.rst

     GUI developers on the Freenode's #juju-gui channel for further explanation of the process.
   - Run the charm linter: ``make lint``.
+  - Prepare two ec2 environments, one with ``default-series: precise``, the other with ``default-series: trusty``.
+Let's call them ``ec2-precise`` and ``ec2-trusty``.
+These environments will be used to run the charm functional tests, which deploy the precise or trusty charm based on the bootstrap node series.
+Note that, since functional tests colocate the GUI in the bootstrap node, it is not possible to use local envs to run the test suite.
+  - Run the charm unit and functional tests on precise, passing the name of the Juju environment you want to use (this step takes ~30 minutes):
+    ``make test JUJU_ENV=ec2-precise``.
-  - Run the charm unit and functional tests, passing the name of the Juju environment you want to use (this step takes ~1 hour):
+  - Run the charm unit and functional tests on trusty, passing the name of the Juju environment you want to use (this step takes ~30 minutes):
-    ``make test JUJU_ENV=ec2``.
-Note that, since juju-core requires root privileges to bootstrap and destroy an environment when you use the local provider, and since juju-test does not yet support this use case, you have to use another provider type (like AWS in the example above).
-  - juju-test might leave the environment alive at the end of the test run: destroy it with ``juju destroy-environment -e ec2 -y``.
+    ``make test JUJU_ENV=ec2-trusty``.
-  - if any error occurs while trying the "upgrade charm" story or in the test suite, fix the errors before proceeding.
+  - If any error occurs while trying the "upgrade charm" story or in the test suite, fix the errors before proceeding.
 If it ends up not being a trivial fix, stop this process and create a critical bug/card.
-  - if everything went well, push the branch directly to the parent:
+  - If everything went well, publish the new precise and trusty releases by pushing the branch to the respective locations:
-    ``bzr push :parent`` should work.
+    ``bzr push lp:charms/juju-gui`` and ``bzr push lp:charms/trusty/juju-gui``.
-  - Align the ~juju-gui branch to the ~charmers one:
+  - Align the development branch to the ~charmers ones:
-    ``cd ../juju-gui-trunk && bzr merge ../charmers-trunk/``.
+    ``cd ../develop-trunk && bzr merge ../precise-release/``.
-  - Commit: bzr ci -m "Merged back the new charm release."
+  - Commit: ``bzr ci -m "Merged back the new charm release."``.
   - Push the branch directly to the parent: ``bzr push :parent`` should work.
-  - In a few minutes, the new charm revision should be available in
+  - In 15-30 minutes, the new charm revision should be available in
     <https://jujucharms.com/search/precise/juju-gui/> and
     <http://manage.jujucharms.com/charms/precise/juju-gui>.